{user_name}

 THANK YOU!

-Many thanks to the trade show team of Symeo GmbH from Munich for the trusting and appreciative cooperation.
-Especially the friendly and warm personal contact as well as the creative freedom granted during implementation made this project a thoroughly enriching experience.
-A valuable collaboration that was positive in every respect.
+Many thanks to the exhibition team of Symeo GmbH from Munich for the trusting and appreciative collaboration.
+Especially the friendly and cordial personal contact as well as the creative freedom granted during implementation made this project a thoroughly enriching experience.
+A valuable cooperation that was positive in every respect.

-Presentation of the SYMEO Radar Demonstrator II at the SPS trade fair in Nuremberg
+Presentation of the functional model at the SPS trade fair in Nuremberg

-Currently, the functional model is attracting attention at the SPS trade fair in Nuremberg.
-With fascinating LED light effects and interactive games, it invites trade fair visitors to explore the world of radar technology in a playful way.
+At the SPS trade fair in Nuremberg the functional model draws attention.
+With fascinating LED lighting effects and interactive games, it invites trade fair visitors to explore the world of radar technology in a playful way.

 project radar demonstrator ii sps trade fair nuremberg symeo booth team